 Peas are making a rise in the world of protein powders.
 Pea protein powder is dairy-free and great for building muscle.

-If eating a broad range of foods, bearing in mind you would also need to reintroduce soil from organic foods back into your diet, it is technically possible to satisfy nutrition.
-However, this requires a focused diet and chances are you require B12 supplements.
+When eating a broad range of foods, you need to reintroduce soil from organic foods back into your diet to satisfy nutrition without supplements.

 Sources & Further Reading